Cookies help us deliver our services.

 Equipment

-Mobile Amps are a Skymaster 1kw or a Ameritron AL-500 with a Tarhill Screwdriver type Antenna model A-100 for mobile.
+Mobile Amps are a Skymaster 1kw or a Ameritron AL-500 with a Tarhill Screwdriver type Antenna model A-100 or Hustler Super Res. for mobile opps.

 The vhf rig is a old kdk that makes about 10w to drive a 250w brick.
 The sg-7900 antenna I have to run it on low to keep it at the 150w power limit.
 Keep hi power transmissions short as possible lol.
 UHF I use a maxtrac or a gm300

-For Backpack Portable and Fixed QRP - I use my lil baby Yaesu model FT-817D (it’s so cute!) lol! with a heil hc-4 microphone element and a w4rt compressor amplifier within the mic.
+For Backpack Portable and Fixed QRP - Now have a Icom IC-705, I use for digital and remote opps. or for backup, I use my lil baby Yaesu model FT-817D (it’s so cute!) lol! with a heil hc-4 microphone element and a w4rt compressor amplifier within the mic.
 And I use a mfj-1799 multi tap 1/4 wave telescoping antenna with a tape measure counterpoise in my portable to go kit and I Love it!!!

-My fixed station antennas are in a 50’ x 100’ lot.
+My fixed station antennas used to be in a 50’ x 100’ lot.
 So getting a signal out of here is a bit of a fun challenge.

 Antennas for Mobile are Tarhill A-100 6-160m